RKSouth/south-notes/HOWTO.md

 <!-- stopped at 2:52   Did not include notes on building buttons ect.-->
 LOG IN AND REGISTER PAGE
 Add noValidate to the beginning of the FORM ON Register page because HTML5 by default tries to validate email on forms.
+You will need Auth context to authorize and check whether a user is logged in or not -this is auth content used as authcontext and used in a folder called auth routes.

+The Register and Login page are almost the same with different forms built in semantic ui that send your info to graphql and then sends you to a home page with a different menubar (that has a logout on it).

+You will also need to create context/auth.js and install jwt-decode this will store your login token into your local storage and as long as it's there on your local computer, you will stay logged in.
+If you select logout, this deletes the token in local storage.

+CREATING POSTS

+In order to create posts we need to create a form that shows up to the left of the recent posts only when the user is logged in.
+So we need to use the same auth stuff to make sure a user is logged in and can create a post.

+We need to create PostForm component and call the useForm hook in that lives in the util/hook.js file.

+We need to set up our apollo client in a way that once we have the token in our storage we need to add our auth token (saved in local storage ) automatically as an auth header without having to add each time we send a request (very react style of us).

+We need to use apollo-link context and it's setContext function that will allow us to set the context of the request and let's us alter it before it gets sent to html- kind of like a componentdidmount.

+Import{ setContext } from "apollo-link-context' into the apolloproviderfile.

+Make sure in resolvers/posts.js it says   if(body.trim() === ''){
+                throw new Error('Post body must not be empty') }

+            and there is no args -- if you are still struggling and getting a 400 error make sure you don't have any minor typos in your apollo client.